gdlc/STAT_COMP/LogisticRegression.md

 ```
 **Estimation Using GLM**

-The `glm()` function can be used to fit generalized linear (fixed effects) models via maximum liklihood.
+The `glm()` function can be used to fit generalized linear (fixed effects) models via maximum likelihood.

 Discuss options for family and link.